 There’s no question that large trucks are dangerous neighbors on roads.
 Most big rigs are colossal in size and can crush smaller passenger vehicles in seconds.
 Despite modern auto safety features, many motorists barely escape with their lives when truck crashes occur.
 Tragically, others do not survive at all.

 The trucking industry is heavily regulated by the federal government.
-The rules are intended to prevent common causes of catastrophic truck wrecks, such as driver fatigue and improper maintenance.
+The rules are intended to prevent common causes of catastrophic semi-truck wrecks, such as driver fatigue, impaired drivers, and improper maintenance.
 But the sad reality is that violations are increasingly common.

 The injuries sustained in truck crashes are usually much worse than ones that occur in other types of wrecks.
 Determining liability can be complicated because the truck driver may not be the only one at fault.
-Our personal injury attorneys have the experience you need to tackle insurance companies, trucking companies and whoever else may be responsible for your injuries – and to win your case.
-We Come to You.
+Our Atlanta truck accident attorneys have the experience you need to tackle insurance companies, trucking companies, and whoever else may be responsible for your injuries—and we know how to win your case.

 Unfortunately, we know that even the best regulations cannot prevent truckers and companies from disregarding the rules when money is at stake.
 When profits trump safety, tragedies can happen.